Fandango (The Phoenix Foundation album)

 Fandango is the fifth full-length album by New Zealand band, The Phoenix Foundation.
 The first double-album by the band, it was released in Australasia on 26 April 2013, and in England soon after.
 Fandangos final track "Friendly Society" is one of their longest to date, running just under 18 minutes in length.
+In 2014 Fandango was a finalist for the 2014 Taite Music Prize.

 Release

 The first single from Fandango was "The Captain", released in late January 2013, alongside an announcement that the album would be released at the end of April.
 The full album was made available for streaming on The Guardian two weeks before its release date.

 Track listing

 All songs written and performed by The Phoenix Foundation.